peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Gets this value's sign: -1 if negative; 1 if positive; 0 if zero.

  <b>Returns:</b>

 This value's sign: -1 if negative; 1 if positive; 0 if zero.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including the special not-a-number value (NaN).
+This object's type does not represent a number (for this purpose, infinity, not-a-number or NaN, and number values with tags represent numbers); this includes the special not-a-number value (NaN).

 <a id="SimpleValue"></a>
 ### SimpleValue